 Jump to:

-Apples & Honey as symbols
+Apples and honey as symbols

 Apples and honey feature prominently in celebrating Rosh Hashanah, the Jewish New Year.
 Traditionally, apples are dipped in honey to represent the wish to have a sweet year.

 Desserts that feature apples or honey figure prominently as well.
-Honey Cake is another traditional dessert served after the celebratory meal.
-Another delicious example is an Apple Galette in Phyllo Dough.
+Honey Cake is another traditional dessert served after the celebratory meal, and Honey Cookies make a delightful snack.

-How to make a babka
+How to make apple honey babka

 Step 1: Prepare the dough